Vasilis Barkas

-Vasilis Cornelius Barkas (Βασίλης Μπάρκας; born 30 May 1994) is a Greek professional footballer who plays as a goalkeeper for Eredivisie club Utrecht and the Greece national team.
+Vasilis Barkas (Βασίλης Μπάρκας; born 30 May 1994) is a Greek professional footballer who plays as a goalkeeper for Eredivisie club Utrecht and the Greece national team.

 Early life

-Barkas was born in Athens to a Greek father and Dutch mother.
+Barkas was born in Athens to a Greek father and a Dutch mother.

 Club career

 Atromitos

 Barkas started football in 2006 when he signed in the academies Atromitos.
 In 2013 he was promoted to the men's team and signed a professional contract with the club of Peristeri.
 He made his debut on 20 May 2015 against PAOK, replacing Andrey Harbunow at the 83rd minute.
 The 2015–16 season did not start well for him as he was the back-up goalkeeper.
 On 30 January 2016 he started as regular against PAOK making an excellent appearance.
 After that, he became the first-choice goalkeeper of the club.
 In the summer of 2016, Aston Villa, Olympiacos, PAOK and AEK Athens were interested in signing Barkas.
 On 9 June 2016, he signed for AEK for a fee of €600,000.
 The officials of AEK decided to not complete the transfer of Georgian international goalkeeper Giorgi Loria and start the 2016–17 season with Giannis Anestis and Barkas.